riganti/dotvvm-samples-combo-with-mvc/README.md

     ```

 6. Create your [DotvvmStartup](Owin/DotvvmMvcIntegration/DotvvmMvcIntegration/DotvvmStartup.cs) file and register your DotVVM routes.
-Any request that doesn't match any DotVVM route, will be passed to the ASP.NET Web Forms handlers.
+Any request that doesn't match any DotVVM route, will be passed to the ASP.NET MVC handlers.

 <br />